gondolio/Japanrealestate/README.md

 2. Create a RealEstateCalc object, supplying the IncomeTaxCalc created from the previous steps
 3. Inspect attributes of RealEstateCalc to learn what you want about the investment

-## Note on IncomeTaxCalc
-This is required for real estate analysis because income from real estate in Japan is taxed as regular income.
-This means that any rental income from leasing apartments is pooled together with any other regular income (like salary) prior to calculating taxes owed.
-So strangely enough, the profitability of a property is not just a function of the property but of its owner.

 ## Sample Usage

 ```python